GeorgTollefsen/ProgEksamenProgTest/README.md

-# ProgEksamenProgTest
+Home Workout Program

-# Exam for ITP2200
+# Description:
-This is system for managing exercises for a home workout program.
+This is a system for managing exercises for our home workout program.
-# Requirements
+This was our exam project in course ITP 2200 Introduction to software testing.

+Requirements:

 **1. Exercises are grouped into Programs**